 If your app targets Android 7.0 (API level 24) or higher, you can configure how your app handles multi-window display.
 For example, you can specify your activity's minimum allowable dimensions.
 You can also disable multi-window display for your app, ensuring that the system only shows your app in full-screen mode.

-Android 7.0 allows several apps to share the screen at once.
+Android allows several apps to share the screen at once.
 For example, a user could split the screen, viewing a web page on the left side while composing an email on the right side.
-The user experience depends on the device:
+The user experience depends on the version of the Android OS and the kind of device:

 The user can switch into multi-window mode in the following ways:

 - If the user opens the Overview screen and performs a long press on an activity title, they can drag that activity to a highlighted portion of the screen to put the activity in multi-window mode.

 - If the user performs a long press on the Overview button, the device puts the current activity in multi-window mode, and opens the Overview screen to let the user choose another activity to share the screen.